 If you were previously a smoker you must make a sincere and determined effort to stop completely.
 Continued smoking will cause further damage to your arteries and your graft is more likely to stop working.
-General health measures such as reducing weight, a low fat diet and regular exercise are also important.
+General health measures such as reducing weight, a heakthy diet and regular exercise are also important.
 We will ask you to take a low dose of aspirin every day to help to thin the blood.
 If you can not take aspirin, there are alternatives.
 You should also be taking a drug to reduce cholesterol.
 If not you should talk with your GP about this.
-I will generally see you in the rooms after about 4 weeks to check that everything is OK.
+I will generally see you back in the outpatients in 4 weeks.